-If a student has two active NESA warning letters, the student may be awarded an 'N' determination in that course.
-If the letters remain active following the interview with the Deputy Principal, another interview will be organised with the Deputy Principal, Principal, the student and the parents/caregivers to discuss the award of an 'N' determination in that subject.
+If a student has TWO active NESA warning letters in a course, the student may be awarded an 'N' determination in that course.
+If the letters remain active following the interview with the Deputy Principal, the Deputy Principal will organise an interview with the Principal, the Faculty Head Teacher, the student and the parent/caregiver to discuss the possible award of an 'N' Determination in that subject.